apace100/origins-docs/docs/types/power_types/shaking.md

   	}
 }
 ```

-This power makes the player shake when they are not burning.
+This example will make the entity shake if the entity is not burning.